Punk rock: New York City

 The origins of New York's punk rock scene can be traced back to such sources as the late 1960s trash culture and an early 1970s underground rock movement centered on the Mercer Arts Center in Greenwich Village, where the New York Dolls performed, their updated form of 1950s' rock 'n' roll later became known as glam punk.
 The influential New York duo Suicide who formed in 1970 are credited with being one of the earliest artists to describe their music as "punk".
 While the Dictators, formed in 1972, became another early key band in the scene.
 In early 1974, a new scene began to develop around the CBGB club, also in Lower Manhattan.
 At its core was Television, described by critic John Walker as "the ultimate garage band with pretensions".
 Their influences ranged from The Velvet Underground to the staccato guitar work of Dr. Feelgood's Wilko Johnson.
 The band's bassist/singer, Richard Hell, created a look with cropped, ragged hair, ripped T-shirts, and black leather jackets credited as the basis for punk rock visual style.
 In April 1974, Patti Smith came to CBGB for the first time to see the band perform.
 A veteran of independent theater and performance poetry, Smith was developing an intellectual, feminist take on rock 'n' roll.
 On June 5, she recorded the single "Hey Joe"/"Piss Factory", featuring Television guitarist Tom Verlaine; released on her own Mer Records label, it heralded the scene's DIY ethic and has often been cited as the first punk rock record.
 By August, Smith and Television were gigging together at Max's Kansas City.

 The Ramones performing in Toronto in 1976.
-The Ramones are often described as the first true punk band, popularizing the punk movement in the United States.
+They are often described as one of the first true punk bands, popularizing the punk movement in the United States.
 They are regarded as highly influential in today's punk culture.

 In Forest Hills, Queens, the Ramones drew on sources ranging from the Stooges to the Beatles and the Beach Boys to Herman's Hermits and 1960s girl groups, and condensed rock 'n' roll to its primal level: 1–2–3–4!' bass-player Dee Dee Ramone shouted at the start of every song as if the group could barely master the rudiments of rhythm."
 The band played its first show at CBGB in August 1974.
 By the end of the year, the Ramones had performed seventy-four shows, each about seventeen minutes long.
 "When I first saw the Ramones", critic Mary Harron later remembered, "I couldn't believe people were doing this.
 The dumb brattiness."